 Lastly, when you do decide to shop to fill a gap, it’s important to strive to integrate items that are not only aesthetically pleasing but are also in alignment with your values.
 This helps you curate a closet that is sustainable, ethical, and makes you proud.
 When you purchase clothing with integrity and a beautiful story to boot, you tend to take better care of your items and hang on to the items you love longer—and that’s one of the most mindful messages conscious consumers can spread.

 Author bio: Cassandra Dittmer is on a mission to bring sustainable styling to the masses.
-Using her 10 years of styling experience, including red carpet moments with Laura Dern, Cassandra is turning her attention to an affordable digital styling service designed to help navigate the complex world of sustainable fashion.
+Using her 10 years of styling experience, including red carpet moments with Laura Dern, Dittmer is turning her attention to an affordable digital styling service designed to help navigate the complex world of sustainable fashion.
 Open to all, and available to access from the comfort of your own home.
 Follow Cassandra on Instagram.